-Step 2 Within 15 calendar days of receiving the Employer's response (or lack thereof), move a grievance from Step 1 to Step 2.
-Written (often via email) notice of Step 2 escalation to the HR Director.
-A step 2 grievance meeting must occur with HR Director within 15 calendar days of the Employer's receipt of the Step 2 notification.
-Written response to the Union and grievant within 15 calendar days of the informal discussion.
-Optional Mediation The Union has 15 calendar days to file for optional mediation.
-Union notifies FMCS and the HR Director in writing As soon as possible.
-Does not interfere with arbitration filing or scheduling dates.
-Arbitration The Union has 15 calendar days to file a step 2 grievance from the Employer's response (or lack thereof) to move a step 2 grievance to arbitration.
-Union notifies Employer's HR Director in writing and notifies FMCS Within 60 days of the arbitrator's selection or as soon as the arbitrator's schedule allows.
+Step 2 Within 15 calendar days Written (often via email) A step 2 grievance meeting Written response to the Union of receiving the notice of Step 2 must occur with HR Director and grievant within 15 Employer's response (or escalation to the HR within 15 calendar days of the calendar days of the informal lack thereof), move a Director.
+Employer's receipt of the discussion. grievance from Step 1 to Step 2 notification.
+Step 2.
+Optional The Union has 15 Union notifies FMCS As soon as possible.
+Does not Mediation calendar days to file for and the HR Director in interfere with arbitration optional mediation. writing filing or scheduling dates.
+Arbitration The Union has 15 Union notifies Within 60 days of the calendar days to file a Employer's HR Director arbitrator's selection or as step 2 grievance from the in writing and notifies soon as the arbitrator's Employer's response (or FMCS schedule allows. lack thereof) to move a step 2 grievance to arbitration.